Discovering The Depths - New Sea Creature With 20 Arms Stuns Scientists

 But don't let its fruity name fool you.
 The creature's appearance is more akin to the spine-chilling facehugger from the "Alien" movies, especially with its 20 sprawling arms.
 These arms come in two types: some are thinner and shorter with striped patterns, while others are longer and resemble feathers.

-The discovery was part of a larger mission that identified eight totally unique species in the region, but the Antarctic strawberry feather star stood out for its dramatic appearance and size, capable of living up to 6,500 feet below the water’s surface.
+The discovery was part of a larger mission that identified eight completely unique species in the region, but the Antarctic strawberry feather star stood out for its dramatic appearance and size, capable of living up to 6,500 feet below the water's surface.

 This new find has sent ripples through social media, with many users expressing their amazement and a bit of fear at the sight of this bizarre creature.
-The discovery not only highlights the mysteries that still lie beneath our oceans but also showcases the continuous work of scientists who explore these remote parts to bring the unknown into the light.
+The discovery not only highlights the mysteries that still lie beneath our oceans but also showcases the continuous work of scientists who explore these remote areas to bring the unknown into the light.